-Do you like going to the beach?
-Sunbathing and playing in the sand?
-Have you ever wondered if it was imported or not?
-I’m pleased to inform you that the sandy beaches of the Florida Keys are all natural, recycled excrement of the beautiful, locally fed parrotfish.
+Do you like going to the beach, sunbathing and playing in the sand?
+Have you ever wondered if the sand under your feet is natural to the area?
+I’m pleased to inform you that a percentage of the sandy beaches of the Florida Keys are all-natural, recycled excrement of the beautiful locally fed parrotfish.
 That’s right, excrement!

-Parrotfish adopted their name from having a fused-beak structure– like a parrot!
+Parrotfish received their name from having a fused beak structure — like a parrot!
 A parrotfish’s diet is primarily algae.
-To eat, they use their beak to pulverize coral to reach the algae filled polyps hiding in the coral reefs.
+To eat, they use their beak to pulverize coral to reach the algae-filled polyps hiding in the coral reefs.
 Sand is ground-up, undigested remains of coral.
-SO, thanks to parrotfish we are able to have sand on the sea floor, sand bars, and beaches.
+So, thanks to parrotfish, we can have sand on the seafloor, sandbars and beaches.

-Another reason why the name parrotfish is so fitting for the marine animal (closely related to the wrasses) is like a parrot, they are very colorful.
-There are several different types of parrot fish- the Key West Aquarium houses rainbow parrotfish and midnight parrotfish.
+Another reason the name parrotfish is so fitting for the marine animal (closely related to wrasses) is that they are very colorful, like parrots.
+There are several different types of parrotfish — the Key West Aquarium houses rainbow parrotfish and midnight parrotfish.

-Like the wrasses, parrotfish use their pectoral fins to swim.
-Occasionally for speed they use their tail fin.
-The largest of the parrotfish family is the bumphead parrotfish found in the indo-pacific, measuring more than 4 feet and reaching a weight of 100 pounds.
-The average size for the 80 identified species of parrotfish is 1-4 feet and they can live up to 7 years.
+Like wrasses, parrotfish use their pectoral fins to swim.
+Occasionally, they use their tail fin for speed.
+The largest member of the parrotfish family is the bumphead parrotfish, found in the Indo-Pacific.
+It measures more than 4 feet and can reach a weight of 100 pounds.
+The average size for the 80 identified species of parrotfish is 1 to 4 feet, and they can live up to seven years.

 Parrotfish can be spotted either by their unique coloring or by the clouds of waste that trail behind them as they swim.

-You won’t find many places in the United States that serve parrotfish, but in some places in the world, like Polynesia for example, will consider it a delicacy.
-In Polynesia, parrotfish was once considered “royal food” and was only eaten by the king.
+You won’t find many places in the United States that serve parrotfish, but some places in the world, like Polynesia, will consider it a delicacy.
+In Polynesia, parrotfish was once considered “royal food” and only eaten by the king.

 Choosing which characteristic is most remarkable is a difficult task.
 What feature sticks out most to you?